eamonne/ghostwriter/README.md

   * So far this technique is looking good for SVG output, but it'd be nice to somehow render keyboard output locally too.
 That is tricker since the keyboard input rendering is done by the reMarkable app
 * **2024-12-02** - Initial segmenter
   * With a LOT of help from claude/copilot I have added a basic image segmenting step
-  * This does some basic segmenting and then gives the segment coordinates to the VLM to consider
+  * This does some basic segmenting and then gives the segment coordinates to the Vision-LLM to consider
   * Only hooked it up with claude for now, need to merge those two models
   * ...
 It helps with putting X in boxes a LOT!!<br/><img src="docs/x-in-box-miss.png" width=200 border=1> <img src="docs/x-in-box-hit.png" width=200 border=1>
   * Need to get some automation around the evaluations